billc0sta/simple-chat/README.md

 # simple-chat
-very simple cli-based chat application, made with python
+very simple cli-based chat application with no database, made with python
 ## you can
 - sign in
 - log in